Something I noticed both at Milan’s Salone del Mobile and Copenhagen’s 3 Days of Design this year was the reissue of design classics from the archive.

 House of Finn Juhl, the only brand to have exclusive rights to the Danish architect’s designs, has reissued his 48 Series – comprising a two-seater sofa-bench and an armchair.

 The two designs were first presented at the Cabinet Makers’ Guild Exhibition in 1948 and are instantly recognisable as Finn Juhl pieces by their sculptural form.
 The sofa-bench is made of a gently curved, wing-like back rest and seat, upholstered in fabric or leather, that embraces the sitter.
-With a fine wooden frame, it has lightweight silhouette that makes it appear like it could take flight at any minute.
+With a fine wooden frame, it has a lightweight silhouette that makes it appear like it could take flight at any minute.

 The 48 Series comes in oak with teak armrests and feet, or entirely in walnut.